16. The ALFAM2 Model

 Fraction of the fast pool that remains following slurry incorporation, while 1 – f4 is transferred to the slow pool.

-First-order rate constant for loss from the slow pool to a sink that no longer makes contribution to emission.
+First-order rate constant for loss from the slow pool to a sink that no longer makes any contribution to emission.

 Basic input data requirement